tlo-devs/Portfolio_BE/README.md

 2. Add keys folder at project root

 3. Add CLOUD_STORAGE_OPERATOR.json auth
-file for GCP in the same folder
+file for GCP in the keys folder

 4. Add file named keys.py inside of the settings module, containing the